State Fact Sheet

 Public Safety in Utah

-This page was updated on June 16, 2016, to reflect new data.
+This page was updated on June 27, 2017, to reflect new data.

-The launch of the working group builds on the passage in 2015 of H.B.
-348, a far-reaching set of criminal justice reforms that were based on recommendations from the CCJJ.
+In March 2015, the Utah Legislature passed H.B.
+348, a far-reaching set of criminal justice reforms that were based on recommendations from the Commission on Criminal and Juvenile Justice.
 The commission, which consulted with a variety of stakeholders and received intensive technical assistance from Pew as part of the Justice Reinvestment Initiative, found that Utah’s prison population had grown by 22 percent over the previous decade, pushing corrections costs to more than $250 million annually.
 It further concluded that the size and expense of the prison system had not brought state taxpayers adequate public safety results: Nearly half of offenders who left Utah prisons (46 percent) were back within three years.
-Without reform, the prison population was projected to grow by another 37 percent by 2034.
+Without reform, the prison population was projected to grow by another 37 percent over the next 20 years.

 H.B.
-348, which prioritized expensive prison beds for serious and violent offenders, strengthened probation and parole systems, and expanded offender reentry and treatment programs, passed both chambers of the Legislature by overwhelming majorities.
-In addition to improving public safety by reducing recidivism rates, the law is expected to eliminate nearly all of the projected growth in the prison population over the next two decades and save the state more than $500 million.
+348, which prioritized expensive prison space for serious and violent offenders, strengthened probation and parole systems, and expanded offender reentry and treatment programs, passed both chambers of the Legislature by overwhelming majorities.
+In addition to improving public safety by reducing recidivism rates, the law is expected to eliminate nearly all of the projected growth in the prison population over the next two decades and save the state more than $500 million. .

 The prison gates must be a permanent exit from the system, not just a revolving door. ——Governor Gary Herbert (R)

 1) Prison population reduced.